Skip to Content

 Menopause

-Pelvic floor disorders
+Pelvic floor disorders4

 Women’s pelvic floor muscles hold up the pelvic organs, including the vagina, cervix, uterus, bladder, urethra, intestines and rectum.
-If these muscles and tissue weaken, it can lead to urine leakage, accidental bowel leakage and pelvic organ prolapse (POP).6
+If these muscles and tissue weaken, it can lead to urine leakage, accidental bowel leakage and pelvic organ prolapse (POP).

-Previous pelvic surgeries
+Previous pelvic surgeries5

 Where to look next